 Everyone seemed to enjoy socializing, dancing, many old people were smiling and laughing.
 Nobody was wasted and under intoxication!

 A seven-course meal, soft drinks, and entertainment priced for $20 person for advanced RSVP or $35 at the door.
 I honestly don’t think the fee covered for the expenses.

 In this picture below is my Angel, Arissa, whom I’m talking about.
 Just take a look at her post!
 One leg is lifting up too!
 She could be a perfect model!
 She’s so natural and is a sweetheart.
 I’m so stiff like a lamppost just thinking about this post. 🙂 Can you post for a picture like her?

 Arissa, the little sweet Angel.
 Photo: Nancy Lee

 Thank you, Nancy and Jame Lee, and everyone who made the event possible for fantastic fun and entertaining night for everyone to enjoy!

 And here is a brief story of Dream Beyond Foundation…

-Dream Beyond Foundation is a nonprofit organization which consists of three programs: Seniors, youth leadership training and scholarships.
+Dream Beyond Foundation is a nonprofit organization that consists of three programs: Seniors, youth leadership training and scholarships.

 Is Dream Beyond Foundation Trust Worthy?

-There are those people who created non-profit organizations for the intention of making monetary out of the nonprofit organizations.
+There are those people who created non-profit organizations for the intention of making money out of nonprofit organizations.
 You may know or heard many of those kinds.